noamrubin22/finalproject/README.md

 # Music visualization
 ## Final project Noam Rubin 10800565
-For the final project of the course "Dataprocessing" for my Computer Science Minor (University of Amsterdam, Harvard University) we had to create a data visualization with D3.
-The task was to build a visualization that links 3 graphs.
-I took the decision to use music as my data.
+For the final project of the course "Dataprocessing" of my Computer Science Minor (University of Amsterdam, Harvard University) we had to create a data visualization with D3.
+We had to link at least 3 graphs.
+I decided to use music as my data.
 The use of recursive functions allowed me to update the graphs with live data.
 [Try it yourself!](https://noamrubin22.github.io/finalproject/)
 Video: [link to video](https://www.youtube.com/watch?v=dp6riqiaczA&feature=youtu.be)